neotoolkit/dummy/README.md

 go install github.com/go-dummy/dummy/cmd/dummy@latest
 ```
 ### Usage
-Dummy can help you create a fake "mock" based off an API contract, which helps people see how your API will work before you even have it built.
-Run it locally with the prism mock command to run your API on a HTTP server you can interact with.
+Dummy can help you run mock server based off an API contract, which helps people see how your API will work before you even have it built.
+Run it locally with the `dummy server` command to run your API on a HTTP server you can interact with.
 ```bash
 dummy server ./openapi.yml
 ```